Photo Book Idea: Highlights of the Year

-Tips for Creating a Personalised Year in Review
+Tips for Creating a Personalized Year in Review

 Designing your yearbook actually begins well before the actual creation of your photo book.
 You can save quite a bit of time by keeping several things in mind while photographing and selecting which photos to use.

-When photographing particularly beautiful motifs, you should shoot them in both portrait and landscape format.
-This will give you a bit more flexibility when arranging individual pages in your photo book.
+When photographing particularly beautiful subjects, you should shoot them in both portrait and landscape format.
+This will give you more flexibility when arranging individual pages in your photo book.

-Photos should be regularly uploaded from your camera to your computer and saved in a designated file, especially when taking photos with multiple devices.
-To ensure your photos are listed in chronological order you should make sure your photos are listed by the date they were taken in the file.
+Photos should be regularly uploaded from your camera to your computer and saved in a designated file, especially when shooting with multiple devices.
+We’ve collected all the most important information about managing your photos in this extra article: Storing your photos in one place.

 The main differentiating factors of photo books from ifolor are the production methods, cover and binding, as well as the maximum number of pages available.

 The premium photo paper photo book makes the shortlist as a yearbook option with up to 120 pages.
 The photo book is made with real photo paper, features flat-lying pages, a hard cover, as well as special adhesive binding.
 The high-quality photo paper will really show off your photos and their eye-catching colours.